bertt/geoparquet/README.md

 2] Writing

-For writing GeoParquet files these a GeoMetadata.GetGeoMetadata(string geometry_type, double[] bbox, string geometry_colum="geometry") static function to get the geo metadata dictionary.
+For writing GeoParquet files there is a GeoMetadata.GetGeoMetadata(string geometry_type, double[] bbox, string geometry_colum="geometry") static function to get the geo metadata dictionary.
 This dictionary can be passed to the ParquetFileWriter constructor.

 geometry_type can be one of  Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, GeometryCollection.